 Share has replaced the TDF Travel Fund and aims to support the sharing of teaching innovation ideas and outcomes, both within the University and among national and international audiences and to support cross-disciplinary collaboration thus enabling members of staff who teach or support student learning to attend events that support best practice in learning and teaching.

 Funding can be used to attend and contribute to a national or international network, meeting, event or conference with a view to at least one of the following aims:

 - benchmark the University's practice nationally or internationally.

-Share Funding for 2021/22 applications are open and will be considered three times a year.
+Share Funding for 2022/2023 applications are currently closed but will be considered three times a year.
 This will be available on a first-come-first-served basis, but priority for funding will be given to TDF project fund-holders who are in a position to present the outcomes of their funded project.
 To ensure fair allocation, the maximum amount an individual may claim is (£500).